ridumjeetsingh/Walmart-Python_SQL_Project/README.md

 1. Payment Method Analysis:

-    Identified distinct payment methods and calculated total transactions and quantity sold for each.
+    -Identified distinct payment methods and calculated total transactions and quantity sold for each.

 2. Highest-Rated Category:

-    Determined the top-rated product category in each branch based on average ratings.
+    -Determined the top-rated product category in each branch based on average ratings.

 3. Busiest Day Identification:

-    Found the busiest day for each branch by analyzing transaction counts.
+    -Found the busiest day for each branch by analyzing transaction counts.

 4. Total Quantity by Payment Method:

-    Calculated total item quantity sold per payment method.
+    -Calculated total item quantity sold per payment method.

 5. Category Ratings Analysis:

-    Evaluated average, minimum, and maximum ratings for each category across cities.
+    -Evaluated average, minimum, and maximum ratings for each category across cities.

 6. Profit Analysis:

-    Computed total profit by multiplying unit price, quantity, and profit margin, listing categories by highest profit.
+    -Computed total profit by multiplying unit price, quantity, and profit margin, listing categories by highest profit.

 7. Most Common Payment Method by Branch:

-    Identified the preferred payment method in each branch based on transaction counts.
+    -Identified the preferred payment method in each branch based on transaction counts.

 8. Sales Shift Analysis:

-    Categorized sales data into Morning, Afternoon, and Evening shifts and calculated invoice counts for each period.
+    -Categorized sales data into Morning, Afternoon, and Evening shifts and calculated invoice counts for each period.

 9. Revenue Decrease Analysis:

-    Identified the top 5 branches with the highest revenue decrease ratio by comparing sales data from 2022 to 2023.
+    -Identified the top 5 branches with the highest revenue decrease ratio by comparing sales data from 2022 to 2023.
 ```sql